 For a comparison of all three plans, click here.

-If you're going to eat fewer than 14 meals every week in the dining commons, or you plan to eat most of your meals in elsewhere on campus, such as the HUB, we recommend LionCash+ or the commuter meal plan.
+If you're going to eat fewer than 14 meals every week in the dining commons, or you plan to eat most of your meals elsewhere on campus, such as the HUB, we recommend LionCash+ or the Commuter Meal Plan.

 LionCash+ provides the most flexibility.
 You can use it anywhere on campus, off campus at participating vendor locations, and funds carry over each year.

 Funds for Campus Meal Plan or Commuter Meal Plan should be active when your student arrives to campus.
 Online transactions are made in real time, so as soon as you add dining dollars to your meal plan they are available.
 Any issues with id+ cards, please reach out to the id+ Office.

 You can quickly and easily check your balance online.
 Anytime you make a purchase, the dollar value of your account balance appears on the register.

 You can lower your Campus Meal Plan anytime during the semester - up to one week before the last day of finals.
 It is important you check your fall meal plan balance in November and reduce your meal plan if you have a lot of leftover dining dollars.
 This will prevent having a lot of leftover dining dollars at the end of spring semester, which would be forfeited.

 It is an ecofriendly, reusable container to be used for to-go meals.

 1. Pay a $5 deposit through your Campus Meal Plan or LionCash+ and get a Green2Go Box from the cashier.

 2. Fill it up with food and go.